-- A. The Shareholder is the holder of shares in the Company (hereinafter referred to as "the Shares"). - B. The Parties desire to make provision for the sale and purchase of the Shares in the event of the Shareholder's on incapacity giving rise to payment of a critical illness benefit under a policy effected by the Company in conjunction with this Agreement, (hereinafter referred to as "Incapacity" and "Policy" respectively) by creating: Enter "x" in appropriate box. (i) an option to the incapacitated Shareholder for the sale of such Shares or (ii) options for the sale and purchase of such Shares.
+- A. The Shareholder is the holder of shares in the Company (hereinafter referred to as 'the Shares'). - B. The Parties desire to make provision for the sale and purchase of the Shares in the event of the Shareholder's death by creating options for the sale and purchase of such Shares.